puffle/.github/profile/README.md

 - [wizguin](https://github.com/wizguin) - For creating Yukon and making this project possible.
 - **All current and future collaborators** - For helping with the project and making it great!

-### 📄 Notice

-This code has a different structure than Yukon and therefore this structure will not be used for the next version of Yukon.
-Enhancements will be implemented accordingly, without making drastic changes.
-This project is not intended to replace any existing project, but to contribute to improve the current ones.